-Intravenous administration of magnesium produces a small period, where blood levels are high, allowing the cells to take up faster.
+Intravenous administration of magnesium produces a small period where blood levels are high, allowing the cells to take up faster.
 The improvement appears to be cumulative, and the patients feel better and healthier after 4-5 infusions.
-After that the injections are given with larger intervals of time.
+After that, the injections are given at larger intervals of time.
 Some patients exhibit betterment soon after the first infusion.
 Others need about 4 infusions.
 Over a period, as the patient gets progressively better, infusions may no longer be required.

 IV Vitamin Infusions contain:

 Therapy using Myer’s Cocktail is very safe and requires only half an hour for infusion.
 Serious side effects have never been reported.
 The few side effects observed are